NicolaiNyberg/DbgSvcExtension/README.md

 # DbgSvc Extension
-Helper methods for configuring Windows DbgSvc (DebugDiag) and examples of tricky exceptions / errors.
+Description of the Windows DbgSvc (DebugDiag) and examples of tricky exceptions / errors.
+Includes a crude, albeit effective CrashHandler, that ensures memory dumps are created in case of an unhandled exception.

 ## DebugDiag2
 Microsoft has provided a very scriptable debugger, DebugDiag2, which allows you to create dump files under certain circumstances that you can script: https://www.microsoft.com/en-us/download/details.aspx?id=49924

 It is not without merits as this product was initially used to aid developers debug IIS applications.

-Some of these examples and the extension work on top of DebugDiag2.

-## Feature: configure DbgSvc given a process name
-DbgSvc is the NT Service that normally is configured thorugh DebugDiag2 Collector.
-It outputs dump (.dmp) files that can later be inspected using Visual Studio, WinDbg, or DebugDiag's own Analyzer.

-Collector works on running processes or service.
-In my case, I needed to be able to configure it using command-line and be able to deploy its files (config/state xml-files, trigger/handler vbs-files) without invoking the Collector.
-Hence the need for the DbgSvcExtension.

 ## Dump files
 Dump files can be very tiny containing bare bare minimum to spanding the entire process, all its memory, handles, threads including thread local storage etc. Search MSDN on MiniDump for further reference.